ehtick/Microsoft-Teams-Samples/samples/bot-quickstart/README.md

 ## Pro Tip: Read the configuration settings using the Azure CLI

-To obtain the TenantId, ClientId and SecretId you can use the Azure CLI with:
+To obtain the TenantId, ClientId and ClientSecret you can use the Azure CLI with:

 > Note.
 If you don't have access to an Azure Subscription you can still use the Azure CLI, make sure you login with `az login --allow-no-subscription`